Fighting a red-hot job market, the IRS struggles to rebuild

-About 400 people had registered for the event in the three weeks since the Biden administration announced plans to hire 5,000 people here and at the IRS’s other two paper-processing centers in Austin and Kansas City, Mo., this year through a system that bypasses normal federal hiring rules and allows instant job offers.
+About 400 people had registered for the event in the three weeks since the Biden administration announced plans to hire 5,000 people this year in Ogden and at the IRS’s two other paper-processing centers, in Austin and Kansas City, Mo., through a system that bypasses normal federal hiring rules and allows instant job offers.
 But the organizers knew that no-show rates could run as high as 40 percent.
 All morning it had been raining hard.

-The IRS’s unprecedented backlog last winter of 24 million returns and taxpayer correspondence for the 2020 tax year was propelled by colliding crises: the pandemic decimated its workforce atop years of budget cuts and attrition, new stimulus measures added to the workload, and the agency remained crippled by the way it does business, processing the millions of returns it still receives on paper each filing season with red pen edits, manual data entry and clunky computer software that dates to the 1960s.
+The IRS’s unprecedented backlog last winter of 24 million returns and pieces of taxpayer correspondence for the 2020 tax year was propelled by colliding crises: The pandemic decimated its workforce after years of budget cuts and attrition; new stimulus measures added to the workload; and the agency remained crippled by its way of doing business, processing the millions of returns it still receives on paper each filing season with red-pen edits, manual data entry and clunky computer software that dates to the 1960s.

-With technology upgrades on hold for now, the men and women gathered here off Interstate 15 represented one agency’s effort to reboot after a public health crisis that has left major functions of the federal government in disarray, with uncertainty about when it will return to a pre-pandemic normal.
+With technology upgrades on hold, the men and women who gathered here off Interstate 15 represented one agency’s effort to reboot after a public health crisis that left major functions of the federal government in disarray, with uncertainty about when they would return to a pre-pandemic normal.

-Scott Wallace, acting field director for submission processing, hoped any recruits would fill some of the 700 openings on his staff of 3,400.
+Scott Wallace, acting field director for submission processing, hoped that any recruits would fill some of the 700 openings on his staff of 3,400.

 “It’s a lot of empty seats, isn’t it?”
-Wallace said as he led a tour of the campus, where rolling carts stuffed with unprocessed returns line the hallways.
-“Literally I don’t have enough people to fill them.
-These are blue-collar, 16- and 17-dollar-an-hour jobs.”
-His workforce is aging like the IRS broadly, with an average age of 55, and more than half the employees are eligible to retire.
+Wallace said as he led a tour of the campus, where rolling carts stuffed with unprocessed returns lined the hallways.
+“Literally, I don’t have enough people to fill them.
+These are blue-collar $16- and $17-an-hour jobs.”
+His workforce is aging, as is the IRS broadly, with an average age of 55, and more than half the employees are eligible to retire.
 Commissioner Charles Rettig told Congress in March that the agency will need to hire 52,000 employees in the next six years just to tread water.

-The rebuilding effort across the nation and in Ogden now has collided with a new obstacle: the country’s heated competition for workers.
-Utah’s unemployment rate of 2.1 percent in February tied with Nebraska for the lowest in the country.
-The jobless rate around Ogden was 2.3 percent, according to the Bureau of Labor Statistics.
-While the total of 6,000 employees on the Ogden campus make it the city’s largest employer, the government is competing with a nearby Air Force base, an automotive supplier paying entry-level air bag assembly workers $17.82 an hour, a kidney dialysis company — and now a just-completed Amazon distribution center hiring for 500 jobs down the street, some starting at $17 an hour.
+The rebuilding effort across the nation and in Ogden has collided with a new obstacle: the country’s heated competition for workers.
+Utah’s unemployment rate of 2.1 percent in February tied with Nebraska’s for the lowest in the country.
+The jobless rate around Ogden was 2.3 percent, according to the U.S. Bureau of Labor Statistics.
+The total of 6,000 employees on the Ogden campus makes it the city’s largest employer, but the government is competing with a nearby Air Force base, an automotive supplier paying entry-level air-bag assembly workers $17.82 an hour, a kidney dialysis company — and a just-completed Amazon distribution center down the street that’s hiring for 500 jobs, some starting at $17 an hour.

-In Ogden, at the low-slung, sprawling brick campus built in the 1950s to process returns from eight western states, Wallace needs to fill weekend shifts and swing shifts that go until at least 1 a.m. and often as late as 3 a.m.
-Ogden used to furlough employees hired for tax season for as long as six months each year, but it’s now a 22-hour, 12-month operation, the lights and computers turning off just two hours a day for the indefinite future.
+In Ogden, at the sprawling, low-slung brick campus built in the 1950s to process returns from eight Western states, Wallace needs to fill weekend shifts and swing shifts that go until at least 1 a.m. and often as late as 3 a.m.
+Ogden used to furlough employees hired for tax season for as long as six months each year, but it’s now a 12-month, 22-hour-a-day operation, the lights and computers turning off just two hours a day for the indefinite future.

-To buck up everyone’s spirits, Amanda Walters, a 29-year-old tax examiner hired at the height of the pandemic 18 months ago, joined with a colleague to create a giant collage of a mountain with climbers at various levels.
-“Together we rise … to the top!” they wrote, adding targets in magic marker inside white clouds around the mountaintop, which they’ll reach when they’ve processed 1.3 million returns by, they hope, July.
+To buck up everyone’s spirits, Amanda Walters, a 29-year-old tax examiner hired 18 months ago at the height of the pandemic, joined with a colleague to create a giant collage of a mountain with climbers at various levels.
+“Together we rise … to the top!” they wrote, adding targets inside white clouds around the mountaintop, which they’ll reach when they’ve processed 1.3 million returns by, they hope, July.

-“I don’t know how many times I’ve heard, ‘This is not the norm,’” Walters said.
+“I don’t know how many times I’ve heard, ‘This is not the norm,’ ” Walters said.
 “This is my norm.”

-She works as backup line supervisor in the code and edit division, where paper returns are marked by hand before the information the agency needs is transcribed into a computer by the next team, keystroke by keystroke.
-The paper takes a mind-numbing path from room to room to be sorted, typed and filed, sometimes with a stop at another team devoted to discovering errors.
-They’re not all that rare: The error rate for paper returns was 22 percent last year, according to the National Taxpayer Advocate’s office.
+She works as backup line supervisor in the code and edit division, where paper returns are marked by hand before the needed information is entered into a computer by the next team, keystroke by keystroke.
+The paper takes a mind-numbing path from room to room to be sorted, retyped and filed, sometimes with a stop at a team devoted to discovering errors.
+They’re not all that rare: The error rate for paper returns was 22 percent last year, according to the Taxpayer Advocate Service.
 Along the way, a paper return is touched by humans at least a dozen times.

-All of these paper returns — which make up 10 percent of IRS’s work, to 90 percent electronic filings — are marked with old-fashioned rubber stamps and ink pads to give them locator numbers before they can go into storage.
+All of these paper returns — which make up 10 percent of IRS’s work, with the rest electronic filings — are marked with ink and old-fashioned rubber stamps to give them locator numbers before they go into storage.
 Just one company is still in business to service the stamps, which must be advanced to the next day with a wooden stylus.

 “We’re probably the only place that even uses something like this anymore,” Wallace mused as the thrum of 30 employees stamping at once echoed in the hallway.
 “Is it time to look at modernization?” he added, his lips curling into a smile.